General Department of Defence Intelligence

 The General Department of Defence Intelligence (GDDI; Tổng cục Tình báo quốc phòng – TBQP, sometimes Tổng cục Tình báo, lit.
-'General Department of Intelligence'), also recognized by its internal designation General Department II (Tổng cục IIor less formallyTổng cục 2 – TC2), is a general department (tổng cục)-level agency under the Vietnam Ministry of Defence and the strategic military intelligence service of the Vietnam People’s Army, which practically being the biggest existing intelligence body under the Vietnamese government.
+'General Department of Intelligence'), also recognized by its internal designation General Department II (Tổng cục IIor less formallyTổng cục 2 – TC2), is a general department (tổng cục)-level agency under the Vietnam Ministry of National Defence and the strategic and military intelligence service of Vietnam as a component of the Vietnam People’s Army.
+Being the biggest existing intelligence body in the country, GDDI is currently Vietnam's de facto national intelligence agency, advising and serving the Communist Party as well as its Government.

 GDDI is intended to directly carry out intelligence activities at the strategic level, meanwhile serving as the advisory organ for the Minister of National Defence and the General Chief of Staff to consult on the force organization and intelligence operations.
 It is the lead department directly responsible for instructing and guiding the army’s military intelligence and reconnaissance network in terms of professional intelligence in Vietnam.